arc-lasalle/AutoMap4OBDA/README.md

 - String similarity metric selection based on target ontology labels for ontology alignment
 - Short path strategy for R2RML mapping generation based on alignments

+This is the first version which require some code cleansing and refactoring.
+Currently it is only supporting PostgreSQL.

 Use:
 ```
 java -jar automap4obda.jar -db <databaseURL> -schema <schemaname> -driver <databaseDriver> -u <username> - p "<password>" -n <ontologyname> -d <path-to-domainontology> -o <outputfiles> [-attrasclass <0/1>] [-ol <0/1>] [-olclasstable <0/1>] [-olclassnamealone <0/1>] [-extendedmappings <0/1>]